Meet Our Training Class Instructors

 Agility A, B

 Anne has been an instructor at the Richmond SPCA since 2018.
 Her classes are designed to introduce dogs and their handlers to the wonderful sport of agility.
-She strives to strengthen her students’ connection to their pets by fostering play and a sense of fun while building effective communication between dog and handler.
+She strives to strengthen her students’ connections to their pets by fostering play and a sense of fun while building effective communication between dog and handler.

 Anne served on the Richmond SPCA’s board of directors for many years, including terms as chair of the board.
 She was honored to receive our Ellen Glasgow Award for Humane Service in 2005.

 Anne has five dogs of her own, three of whom play agility with her.